 Saladin, whose full name was al-Malik al-Nasir Salah al-Dunya wa’l-Din Abu’l Muzaffar Yusuf Ibn Ayyub Ibn Shadi al-Kurdi, the son of Ayub, a displaced Kurdish mercenary, was born in 1137 CE in the castle of Takrit north of Baghdad.
 Saladin would rise through the ranks of the military where he gained a reputation as a skilled horseman and a gifted polo player.
 He followed his uncle Shirkuh on campaign, who conquered Egypt in 1169 CE.
-Saladin then took over from his relative as the governor of Egypt for Nur ad-Din, independent governor of Aleppo and Edessa (r.
+Saladin then took over from his relative as the governor of Egypt for Nur ad-Din (sometimes also given as Nur al-Din), independent governor of Aleppo and Edessa (r.
 1146-1174 CE).
 The historian J. Phillips gives the following succinct description of the young Saladin:

 …a short man, with a roundish face, a trim black beard and keen, alert black eyes.
 He placed members of his family in positions of power and seemed to challenge his master’s authority.
 (262)